cincuranet/blog/_posts/2014-05-05-233454-tracking-requests-to-non-html-resources-with-google-analytics.md

 category: none
 layout: post
 ---
-I wanted to ditch the PAD file on [ID3 renamer's][1] website.
+I wanted to ditch the [PAD file][5] on [ID3 renamer's][1] website.
 It was maybe cool five years ago, but I don't think it's now.
 But I wanted at least some confidence that this file is really used sporadically.
 Not cutting out something in use.

 <!-- excerpt -->